On Monday, Nov. 11, America will honor its military veterans, past and present. The tradition started in 1919.

-On Saturday, Kokomo and Howard County will begin observing Military Appreciation Days through Nov.
+This week, Kokomo and Howard County observe Military Appreciation Days through Nov.
 11. Retired Howard County Veteran Services officer Bob Ladd once said it’s the only celebration of its kind in the state.

 Military Appreciation Days is the brainchild of Rick Riddle, the one-time manager of Kokomo’s Golden Corral restaurant, who relocated to Evansville.
-The restaurant chain began serving free meals to veterans 12 years ago.
-It will again from 4 p.m. to 9 p.m.
-Nov.
+The restaurant chain began serving free meals to veterans 18 years ago.
+It will again Nov.
 11. It’s called Military Appreciation Monday.

-The Kokomo Golden Corral served 1,600 free meals to veterans five years ago, and neighboring Half Moon Restaurant and Brewery joined in the observance.
+The Kokomo Golden Corral served 1,600 free meals to veterans 11 years ago, and neighboring Half Moon Restaurant and Brewery joined in the observance.

 That’s when Riddle decided he could help make the observance even bigger.

-Starting Saturday, 75 Howard County businesses — from restaurants, auto dealers and photography studios to jewelers and hairstylists — will offer discounts for veterans.
+This week, dozens of Howard County businesses — from restaurants, auto dealers and golf courses to jewelers and hairstylists — will offer discounts for veterans.
 In 2009, 38 businesses participated.